manferlo81/rollup-plugin-strip-shebang/README.md

 A [Rollup.js](https://github.com/rollup/rollup) plugin to remove and optionally extract shebang.

-> _Note that it will only be detected if the shebang is the very first thing on the file._
+> :warning: _Note that it will only be detected if the shebang is the very first thing on the file._

 ## Install